 No, I’m not an engineer.

-But having worked on countless projects as a member of the Industrial Visualizations team, I’ve seen what our 3D animations have done for engineers, and am confident they’ll do the same thing for you, too.
+But having worked on countless projects as a member of the Impatient Cow Productions team, I’ve seen what our 3D animations have done for engineers, and am confident they’ll do the same thing for you, too.